Some ideas on origins of Chalk Downland Landscape.

 Once the land-bridge was breached, marine erosion quickly removed any chalk sea-stacks remaining between the breaches and the North Sea was connected to the Channel.

-A 80km long 10km wide channel, The Lobourg Channel, was also revealed in the early investigations which is orientated along The Dover Strait.
+A 80km long, 10km wide and 25m deep channel, The Lobourg Channel, was also revealed in the early investigations which is orientated along The Dover Strait.
 It has an almost box-like cross section with straight sides and cuts through obstacles such as hard strata without deviation or change of form.
 The only obstructions which remain are in the form of streamlined “islands” along the base of the valley.

 This type of geometric valley profile was first noted in the “Channeled Scablands”, of north western Washington State, in the 1920’s.
 Its origin was attributed to erosion by a high volume, high velocity flood, in this case caused by the breaching of a very large ice-dammed lake (Lake Missoula).
 Estimates of the speed of flow of the Lake Missoula flood waters range up to 80mph (130kph).
 The recognition of a feature in the Dover Strait which was the same as the Missoula flood channel was convincing evidence for a mega flood here, and likely to be associated with the breaching of the Weald-Artois ridge.